What Is AI Existential Anxiety?

 3. Curate Your Information Ruthlessly

 Unfollow every account that profits from AI doom.
 This includes "AI safety" influencers who frame every development as evidence of impending catastrophe, YouTube channels with clickbait thumbnails about AI apocalypse, and Substacks that treat speculation as certainty.
 Replace them with one or two measured sources that cover AI developments factually.
+The fear of missing important information will resist this change, but your mental health depends on it.
 If you're struggling with compulsive AI news consumption, our digital detox guide has a step-by-step plan.

 4. Reconnect with What Matters Now

 Existential anxiety often signals that you've lost touch with the things that give your life meaning in the present.
+If you've noticed that the dread has drained your drive to do anything at all, that may be AI-related motivation loss — a common companion to existential worry.
 Make a deliberate effort to invest in: relationships (call someone you love today), embodied experiences (cook a meal, take a walk, touch the earth), creative expression (create something with your hands, not a screen), and service (help someone who needs it right now).
 These aren't distractions — they're the actual substance of a meaningful life, and they remain meaningful regardless of what AI does or doesn't become.

 5. Separate What You Can and Can't Control